Sports Medicine Fellowship: Overview

 The Fellowship is a fully accredited program affiliated with Cone Health Family Medicine Residency, the University of North Carolina at Chapel Hill and the Greensboro Area Health Education Center.
 We accept two fellows per year through the NMRP Primary Care Sports Medicine Fellowship Match.
 We have trained additional fellows when needed by area colleges or by the US military.

-Ryan Draper, MD, CAQ SM is associate director of the Fellowship and serves as a team physician with Guilford College.
+Ryan Draper, DO, CAQ SM is Director of the Fellowship Program and serves as a team physician with Guilford College.
 He has covered all major sports and served as associate medical director for the US Figure skating championships.

-Sara Neal, MD, CAQ SM is a Sports Medicine physician who acts as our core faculty with the Family Medicine Residency.
+Sara Neal, MD, CAQ SM is a Sports Medicine Physician and director of the Family Medicine Residency Program.
 She also is a certified ring physician and the physician member of the NC boxing advisory board.

 Additional faculty includes: Jim Kramer, MD, CAQ SM and Dominick McKinley, MD, CAQ SM who are Sports Medicine Fellowship-trained family physicians who are faculty supervisors in the orthopedic offices.